marcos10soares/autonotes/README.md

 **Problem?**

 Watching classes / presentations online and taking notes at the same time can be hard sometimes.
+If they are pre-recorded you can spend a lot of time pausing and unpausing the video.
+So I wanted to automate the process of taking notes for later reference so I could also just focus on paying uninterrupted attention to the class/presentation.

 **Solution**

 Tool that takes sceenshots from the classes / presentations (ideally in the right time) and joins them together with a later supplied .srt (or txt but not supported yet) file.
 This .srt file can be generated with a number of tools, I'm using otter.ai for converting Speech-to-Text.
 If you're using this with youtube videos, and the video already has subtitles, you can get that file instead of converting speech to text.

-**IMPORTANT:** This is a WIP, right now you I recommend using [otter.ai](https://otter.ai/) to generate an .srt file from the talk you are listening to and then feed it to this script.
+**Note:** This is a WIP, right now you I recommend using [otter.ai](https://otter.ai/) to generate an .srt file from the talk you are listening to and then feed it to this script.
 You should start recording with otter.ai and autonotes at the same time.

 ## Example
 Both `example_input` and `example_output` folders represent a real use case scenario using the video: https://www.youtube.com/watch?v=YA-3NI_Lfns